-Ethnic education systems strengthening includes the systems established by civilian administrations associated with Ethnic Armed Organisations (EAO) and networks of community-run schools supported by civil society organisations in ethnic areas.
+Ethnic education systems strengthening includes the systems established by civilian administrations in the areas outside of government school system and networks of community-run schools supported by civil society organisations in ethnic areas.

 These have evolved where government schools have not been available, or have been unable to provide acceptable, relevant quality education; factors that have of themselves contributed to the economic disparity and social exclusion that have been key drivers of conflict.

 Ethnic schools have many strengths arising from their being embedded within local communities, especially being able to deliver a locally-relevant curriculum in children’s mother tongues.
 However, many ethnic schools have been isolated from resources and technical support and further constrained by aspects of the policy and institutional environment.
 The learning achievements of students in ethnic schools are not recognised nationally.
 This limits their opportunities for employment, or transfer to government schools for further education.

 National education laws have long restricted children from ethnic areas being taught in their mother tongue resulting in lower learning outcomes and reducing the appropriateness and relevance of government schools to these communities.
 Changes made to the National Education Law in 2015 and progress in the development of national language policy principles represents considerable progress.
 However, substantial support will be required to implement reforms in practice.

 To achieve progress across the four complementary education systems in Year 3, MEC will continue to work with key partners, as follows: